RedX1000/OpenLogger/README.md

 * Be careful when obfuscating details in the clue window, more specifically "Current Reward Value: X" coins and "Reroll Reward ( X )".
 * List of things to not hover over below at Additional Info.
 * Easy way to fix a misread is to disable autocapture and rolling back and recapturing it.
 * If items are not read when capturing, it is most likely caused by icons loading in.
-Manually reroll and the clue should be automatically recaptured.
-Sorry slow internet peoples 😔.
-I'll add a manual sleep delay in settings later.
+Check to see if Lag Detection settings are on in the OpenLogger settings and manually rollback and the clue should be automatically recaptured.
 * In the event of a double-read, pause Autocapture, rollback, and open the next casket, then re-enable autocapture.

 ### Export to CSV